Our Debt Free Journey

-If you can't donate, believe me, I totally understand.
-Please use the charts as often as you need, and feel free to print extras and share them with your friends or in your Financial Peace University class.
+Please use the charts as often as you need, and feel free to print extras of the FREE charts and share them with your friends or in your Financial Peace University class (but please don't share the PDF files).
 There are also a sharing buttons at the bottom of each post if you would like to share the charts via social media.

 I'm thrilled you are here and wish you godspeed with your debt free journey.